-Landsbankinn is a leading provider of financial services in Iceland, offering a comprehensive range of financial products and services to individuals, corporates and institutional customers.
-The Condensed Consolidated Interim Financial Statements of Landsbankinn hf. (the "Bank" or "Landsbankinn") for the first six months of 2018 include the Bank and its subsidiaries (collectively referred to as the "Group").
+Landsbankinn is a leading financial institution in Iceland, offering a comprehensive range of financial services to individuals, corporates and institutional customers.
+The Condensed Consolidated Interim Financial Statements of Landsbankinn hf. (the "Bank" or "Landsbankinn") for the first nine months of 2018 include the Bank and its subsidiaries (collectively referred to as the "Group").